emu-russia/pureikyubu/testing/gba_bench/Readme.md

 # testing/gba_bench - the GBA core harness

-`gba_test` is two tools in one binary:
+`gba_test` is three tools in one binary:

 * the **unit tests** of the integrated GBA emulator (`GBA_TEST` registration, see `gba_test.h`), run with no arguments (or with a substring filter: `gba_test Ppu`);
-* the **ROM harness** that made the core debuggable while it was written: it boots a cartridge (or the emulator's own boot ROM, or a demo cartridge it assembles itself) headlessly, prints a hash of every frame, dumps frames as PNG, measures the emulation speed and can plug two instances into each other through the emulated link cable.
+* the **ROM harness** that made the core debuggable while it was written: it boots a cartridge (or the emulator's own boot ROM, or a demo cartridge it assembles itself) headlessly, prints a hash of every frame, dumps frames as PNG, measures the emulation speed and can plug two instances into each other through the emulated link cable;
+* the module's **debugging tools**: the ARM/Thumb and SM83 disassemblers of `src/gba/gba_disasm.cpp`
+  and `src/gba/gb_disasm.cpp`. `--disasm-*` lists an instruction stream (a BIOS, a cartridge, any file), and `--trace N` runs the last frame instruction by instruction and prints the last N instructions with the register file, which is what answers "what is this program doing now" for a machine that seems stuck.

 ```
 check.sh                          # build and run every test